 Dorchester School District Four, Select Health of South Carolina, and A Second Chance Resource Center invite families to join us for Christmas in DD4 on Saturday, December 13 from 11 AM to 2 PM at Woodland High School.
 The event will feature toys, bikes, food, coats, games, music, family portraits, and a variety of winter essentials.
 All resources will be distributed on a first come first serve basis.
 For more information, please contact Tamara Smalls Rolack at 843.563.5956.

-about 4 hours ago, DD4 Communications
+16 days ago, DD4 Communications

 Williams Memorial Elementary celebrated its Veteran’s Day Parade on Friday morning, filling the car rider loop with cheering students, handmade posters, and heartfelt gratitude for the veterans who drove through.
 The smiles, signs, and small waves from students created a moment that felt both joyful and meaningful.
 After the parade, the veterans gathered for a warm, hearty breakfast prepared in their honor.
 Thank you for your service.